WasmCert/WasmCert-Coq/README.md

 # wasm_coq
-WebAssembly (aka Wasm) formalisation in Coq, based on the [official formalisation](https://webassembly.github.io/spec/core/).
+A WebAssembly (aka Wasm) formalisation in Coq, based on the [official specification](https://webassembly.github.io/spec/core/).

 (C) M. Bodin, P. Gardner, J. Pichon, C. Watt, X. Rao 2019-2024 - see LICENSE.txt

 The quotes from the WebAssembly standard (starting with `std-doc`) are (C) their respective authors.

-The current master branch formalises Wasm 2.0 with subtyping systems from the future funcref/GC extension proposals.
+The current master branch formalises Wasm version 2.0, plus additional subtyping systems from the future funcref/GC extension proposals.
 A large part of the old Wasm 1.0 formalisation has been published at [FM'21](https://link.springer.com/chapter/10.1007/978-3-030-90870-6_4), with many additions to the repository since then.

 # Components of the Repository